 Frank Convery graduated in B. Agr.
 Sc. and received his M. Agr.
 Sc.
 (Forestry) at University College, Dublin, before finishing his PhD at the State University of New York.
 Throughout his career, Frank has championed the use of pricing and taxation to combat environmental harm.
 Frank currently manages the Environmental Defense Fund (EDF) Office of Economic & Policy Analysis (OEPA) to drive the adoption of credible price signals to protect the environment and conserve common property resources in ways that are efficient and fair.
 He is Honorary President of the European Association of Environmental and Resource Economists (EAERE), and was awarded European Fiscal Reformer of the Year, 2013.

-Jos is the Director of Transport & Environment, a leading environmental organisation focused on sustainable EU transport policy.
-He was previously the director of the transport department at CE Delft, an environmental policy consultancy in the Netherlands.
+Jos Dings is Senior Manager of Government Affairs for EU and the Netherlands at Tesla Corporation.
+He was previously the Executive Director at Transport & Environment, a leading environmental organisation focused on sustainable EU transport policy, and the Director of the transport department at CE Delft, an environmental policy consultancy in the Netherlands.
 He holds a degree in Mechanical Engineering from Delft University.